paulhundal/gradle-build-parser/README.md

 At the time of writing, this tool supports the following Rules:

 - Unsupported Closure Rule: To allow list closures, update the allowlist-closures.txt file.
 Any closure that isn't listed will create a violation.
+- Duplicate Closure Rule: Any closure block declared more than once per build.gradle file will be considered a violation.
-- Unsupported Dependency Rule: To deny certain dependency declarations, update disallowed-dependencies.txt.
-Any dependency not declared here will be considered acceptable.
+- Duplicate Dependency Rules: Any dependency appearing more than once in a dependency block will be considered a violation.

 **Output of Violations**